-Pre-trip Inspection.
-Make a complete inspection of the electrical, fuel, and exhaust systems, tires, and cargo.
-Be sure to check that the fire extinguisher is charged.

-En Route Inspection.
-Check the tires, wheels, and truck body for signs of heat whenever you stop during a trip.

-Follow Safe Procedures.
-Follow correct safety procedures for fueling the vehicle, using brakes, handling flares, and other activities that can cause a fire.

-Monitoring.
-Check the instruments and gauges often for signs of overheating and use the mirrors to look for signs of smoke from tires or the vehicle.
+- Pre-trip inspection.
+Make a complete inspection of the electrical, fuel and exhaust systems, tires and cargo.
+Be sure to check that the fire extinguisher is charged. - En-route inspection.
+Check the tires, wheels and truck body for signs of heat whenever you stop during a trip. - Follow safety procedures.
+Follow correct safety procedures for fueling the vehicle, using the brakes, handling flares and other activities that can cause a fire. - Monitoring.
+Check the instruments and gauges often for signs of overheating and use the mirrors to look for signs of smoke from tires or the vehicle. - Caution.

-Caution.
 Use normal caution in handling anything flammable.

-2.21.3 - Fire Fighting
+2.21.3 - Fire fighting

 Knowing how to fight fires is important.
-Drivers who didn't know what to do have made fires worse.
+Drivers, who don't know what to do, have made fires worse.
 Know how the fire extinguisher works.
 Study the instructions printed on the extinguisher before you need it.
 Here are some procedures to follow in case of fire.

-Pull Off the Road.
+Pull off the road

 The first step is to get the vehicle off the road and stop.
 In doing so:

-Park in an open area, away from buildings, trees, brush, other vehicles, or anything that might catch fire.

-Don't pull into a service station!

-Notify emergency services of your problem and your location.
+- ✓ Park in an open area, away from buildings, trees, brush, other vehicles or anything that might catch fire. - ✓ Don't pull into a service station. - ✓ Notify emergency services of your problem and your location.

-Keep the Fire from Spreading.
+Keep the fire from spreading

 Before trying to put out the fire, make sure that it doesn't spread any further.

-With an engine fire, turn off the engine as soon as you can.
+- With an engine fire, turn off the engine as soon as you can.
 Don't open the hood if you can avoid it.
-Shoot foam through louvers, radiator, or from the vehicle's underside.

-For a cargo fire in a van or box trailer, keep the doors shut, especially if your cargo contains hazardous materials.
+Shoot foam through louvers, radiator or from the vehicle's underside. - For a cargo fire in a van or box trailer, keep the doors shut, especially if your cargo contains hazardous materials.
 Opening the van doors will supply the fire with oxygen and can cause it to burn very fast.

+Extinguish the fire

-Extinguish the Fire.
-Here are some rules to follow in putting out a fire:
+Here are some rules to follow when putting out a fire:

-When using the extinguisher, stay as far away from the fire as possible.

-Aim at the source or base of the fire, not up in the flames.
+- ✓ When using the extinguisher, stay as far away from the fire as possible. - ✓ Aim at the source or base of the fire, not up in the flames.